afc-afc0/myhtra-nextjs/README.md

 - Started using turbopack
 - Seems like URL image upload is not working, which I didn't test before
+- Tested and fixed the issue can't use Next/Image instead we need to use native image, I tried my chances

 ### June 19, 2025